 There are a number of Treaties for the Avoidance of Double Taxation (DTT) concluded with Arab States.
-Egypt, Kuwait, Morocco and Tunisia have full DTTs.
-The DTT with the UAE has expired by the end of the year 2008.
-A DTT with Oman is in preparation.
-A number of other Arab countries have DTTs limited to air traffic with Germany.
+Algeria, Egypt, Kuwait, Morocco and Tunisia and the UAE have full DTTs.
+A DTT with Oman has been concluded in the year 2012, but it has not entered into force yet.
+Yemen and Saudi Arabia have DTTs limited to air traffic with Germany.